 Eligibility for VET materials reimbursement funding

 A VET program will be eligible for reimbursement funding where:

 - the program is provided to students undertaking certificates at level II to IV as part of their senior secondary certificate – materials fees for SBATs are claimable as long as the SBAT is part of the senior secondary certificate; and

 - the costs incurred are for items that are necessarily consumed or transformed by students as part of training or assessment.

 Not all VET programs are eligible for reimbursement.
 Programs undertaken outside of the school curriculum and traineeships undertaken by students outside of school such as in a part-time employment arrangement, and Certificates in General Education or at Diploma level are all excluded.

-- The Department will review the Application form and create an Initiative Agreement with the school approved for funding.
+- The Department will review the application form and create an Initiative Agreement with the school approved for funding.
 The Initiative Agreement will be set up in the (staff login required).
 Schools whose applications are approved will be notified via email (addressed to the Principal and CC the Business Manager and Lead Contact) of funding availability.